 9. What did the trip cost in fuel, meals and accommodation?

-19 litres of fuel and R160 for lunch (for two), so all in for about R320,00.
+19 litres of fuel and R160 for lunch (for two), so all in for about R320.

-11. Any must-do activities on the route?
+10. Any must-do activities on the route?

-12. Do you have any other comments or advice about the route?
+11. Do you have any other comments or advice about the route?

-Hospital services are available.
+Hospital services are available or dial 112.